abelhorvath04/Portfolio_page/README.md

 This is the source code of my portfolio page.
 I work on this project each day.
 E.g. bugfixing, errorhandling and better design solutions are also my desired goals.
 The emailer sends real e-mail message with PHP.
+My purpose was to practice State handling, gain experience in Redux, NPM usage, PHP writing, set up PhotoSwipe in my project.

 Will be: Calculator fixed, Photo upload/download function in Gallery, ToDo design, Forum will be reachable in a subdomain.